Alex Kirilloff Player Props: Twins vs. White Sox

 Alex Kirilloff At The Plate

-- Kirilloff is batting .279 with 10 doubles, a triple, seven home runs and 23 walks.
+- Kirilloff is hitting .284 with 11 doubles, a triple, eight home runs and 23 walks.

-- He has homered in 9.7% of his games this year, and 3.1% of his trips to the plate.
+- Looking at the 63 games he has played this season, he's went deep in seven of them (11.1%), and in 3.5% of his trips to the dish.

-- Kirilloff has an RBI in 19 of 62 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- Kirilloff has driven home a run in 20 games this season (31.7%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.